HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 Finally 16 characters, 8-bit ASCII each, form the level's named.
 In the original implementation the characters are stored in an array of type `char` with unspecified size.
 This is the standard way of storing ASCII strings in C, but the string needs to be terminated with `\0` (null character).
 In the file any remaining bytes are filled with `\0`, but in the code there is nothing to ensure that the string is indeed properly terminated, leaving a possibility for an error to happen.

-#### Extracting the maps ####
+#### Extracting the maps ###
 Maps are compressed using the RLEW compression and then possibly compressed on top of that using Carmack compression.
+To decompress them one has to first Carmack-decompress the data and then RLEW-decompress it.

 Known bugs and limitations